Forums π₯ PiT STOP π¨βπ Tutorials | DIY Diagrams Guides [Tutorial] How to swap Carb Main Jets – Hyosung GV & GT 125/250

 Jun 8, 2018 at 10:52 PM #1217

-How to swap Carb Main Jets on Hyosung 125/250cc v-Twins
+How to Swap Carb Main Jets on Hyosung 125/250cc V-Twins

-First things 1st, if your bike has warranty, consult your dealer before attempting this.
-This may void warranty on new bikes.
+Important: If your bike is under warranty, check with your dealer before doing this.
+Doing this may void warranty on new bikes.Anyway, let’s cut to the chase!

 - Philips (+) Star screwdriver – Regular Length

-– A small amount of cooking oil
+- Small amount of cooking oil

 - Hex Bits (& screwdriver Bit) (if you have stainless bolts on the carbs)